 - Cattle Haulers or Bull Haulers

-It’s exactly what it sounds like: you will be hauling cattle and bulls.
-The drive is important for the well-being of the livestock.
-If you like animals and have patience, cattle and bull hauling can be a great way to earn a little more for driving.
-It can be unpleasant to your senses (due to the odor), but you can make extra money for hauling precious livestock.
+This is exactly what it sounds like: you will be hauling cattle and bulls.
+A safe and smooth drive is important for the well-being of the livestock.
+If you like animals and have patience, cattle and bull hauling can be a great way to earn high truck driving wages.
+Just make sure you can handle the smell.

 - Trainer Pay

 Experienced truck drivers with a passion to teach may want to apply to companies that offer training positions.
 This position offers an experienced driver the opportunity to positively affect the transportation industry, one driver at a time.
-Most training companies allow the trainer to accumulate all the miles that both the trainer and the trainee drive.
+And most importantly, companies pay the trainer for all the miles that both the trainer and the trainee drive.

 Trainers typically drive the newer trucks and enjoy certain perks that non-training drivers don’t receive, such as residual pay.
-Trainers may even accumulate a few cents per mile while their former students drive for the company.
+With this pay, trainers make a few cents per mile while their former students drive for the company.
 This small sum encourages the trainer to keep in touch with the new driver, and, in turn, the new driver has a valuable resource should they encounter difficulty.

 - On-Time Bonuses

-Being on schedule for deliveries is extremely important.
-When truck drivers do not make their scheduled delivery appointments, everybody involved looks bad: the vendor, the carrier, and of course, the driver.
+When truck drivers don’t make their scheduled delivery appointments, everybody involved looks bad: the vendor, the carrier, and of course, the driver.
 Companies earn business based on their reliability.
-To incentivize drivers to be on time, trucking companies offer bonuses based on your delivery dependability.
+To make sure you’ll be on time, trucking companies offer bonuses based on your delivery dependability.
 Make sure you arrive for your appointments on time, and you can earn extra money.